zy97140/omp-benchmark-for-pytorch/README.md

 #### 3.2 Test
 The performance data in Column 2 of table below can be collected from official pytorch.
-And that in Column 3 can be collected from branch  [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2) of Intel pytorch.
+And that in Column 3 is from branch  [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2) of Intel pytorch.
-You can get the performance data by using the command format below after activating your corresponding pytorch.
+You can get the performance data by using the format of command below after activating your corresponding pytorch.
 You must be aware of which pytorch you are using.
 ```bash
 python benchmark.py <benchmark num> <output file name>
 ```